Clone and branch the project

 staging, than branch from

-- For Pro, create branches from
+- For Pro, create branches in the Integration environment for your development.

 To branch from master: